Neloska1324/Flappybird/README.md

 We implemented difficulty selection using Android's SharedPreferences.
 Then created a DifficultyScreen composable that saves the chosen speed multiplier (0.75, 1.0, or 1.5).
 We modified the GameView class to read this value in surfaceCreated(), restart(), and givePoint() using prefs.getFloat("game_speed", 1.0f) and pass it to a modified Tube constructor.
 We then updated the Tube.update() method to apply the multiplier.

+Difficulties:

+One of the most difficult parts we encountered, coding-wise, was trying to implement a fluent creation of the tubes, and then give them diferent speeds according to the level of difficulty.
+But, in general, we have had more problems with the program Android Studio itself, specially making the game run in the the different emulators.

+Conclusion:
+We found this project very hard to work on it because we use some new technologies and a different program that we were not familiar with, but at the same time it was very complete.
+We consider that all the screens that we implemented, such as the register/login screen, the game itself or saving data in firebase, made a whole game that can be on the stores.